coderinblack08/presage/README.md

 # Presage

-The next generation of news and media focused on short-form audio and podcasts 🗞 🎧
+A Medium alternative built for referral podcasts and blogs

 ![Presage Thumbnail](thumbnail.png)

 ## Development

 All packages (web, api, etc.) are under `packages/`.
-When starting the api, run `yarn dev` and generate and migrate with prisma.
+When starting the api, run `yarn watch` and `yarn dev`.

 When contributing code, please checkout our [figma file](https://www.figma.com/file/CKMCjIqJq0Inwn6uFeSnor/Presage).

 ## Contact & Other Details

-If you want to get in touch for investing, contributing, or joining our platform, please dm me on twitter [@coderinblack](https://twitter.com/coderinblack).
+If you want to get in touch for investing, contributing, or joining our platform, please dm us on twitter [@coderinblack](https://twitter.com/coderinblack) and [@jonas_kg](https://twitter.com/jonas_kg).

-We plan on launching sometime this summer (2021).
+We plan on launching sometime this summer (2021) and to apply to YC S22.